 Distance: 2.1 miles (3.4 kilometres), 1½ hours

-Terrain: This is a medium length strenuous walk over quiet country lanes and gravel, earth and grass paths.
-Very steep in places.
+Terrain: This is a short and easy walk over quiet country lanes and gravel, earth and grass paths.
+Fairly steep on the optional detour up to Cam Llys.

 Car Park: 1

-This short, easy walk begins at the old school car park, behind the lovely church (1), in the picturesque north Pembrokeshire village of St Nicholas and meanders gently along bridleways, country lanes and farm tracks to Rhos y Clegryn moor, suggested site of a Neolithic axe factory, where you will see several prehistoric monuments.
+This short, easy walk begins at the car park adjacent to the old school behind the lovely church (1), in the picturesque north Pembrokeshire village of St Nicholas.
+It meanders gently along bridleways, country lanes and farm tracks to Rhos y Clegyrn moor, suggested site of a Neolithic axe factory, where you may catch a glimpse of see several prehistoric monuments.
 This walk can be very muddy and marshy in places so ensure you have the correct footwear!

 - Begin the walk in the car park alongside the old school behind the church.
-Walk to the lane, turn left, and at the junction, alongside an old petrol pump (2), go straight ahead onto a lovely wooded bridleway.
+Walk to the lane, turn left, and at the junction, alongside an old petrol pump, go straight ahead onto a lovely, but slightly uneven, wooded bridleway.

 - At the end of the bridleway you come to a crossroads, with a number of small standing stones in the hedgerow.
-Go straight across onto a tree lined farm track that rises fairly steeply.
+Go straight across onto a farm track with a slight incline.

-- The path here can be quite boggy and overgrown but follow the path alongside a wire fence until the moorland opens out and ahead of you is a superb standing stone, 2.7 metres high (5).
+- The ground here can be quite boggy and overgrown but follow the path alongside a wire fence until the moorland opens out and ahead of you is a superb standing stone, 2.7 metres high.

-- When you are ready, retrace your steps but when you leave the grassy path and reach the tarmaced lane you might like to take a detour left up to Carn Llys (7) where there are more fine views and ancient sites.
+- When you are ready, retrace your steps but when you leave the grassy path and reach the tarmacked lane you might like to take a detour left up the fairly steep lane to Carn Llys and the impressive Ffyst Samson chambered tomb nearby where there are more fine views in every direction.
 Otherwise, head back to St Nicholas.

 - Upon reaching the end of the bridleway by the old petrol pump, turn right and walk through the village and admire some of the fine buildings here.
 Just before the Old Forge cottage, turn left towards the church.
 The church was heavily restored in the 19th century but evidence suggests there was a church or hermit's cell on this site from at least the 5th or 6th centuries AD.
 The three inscribed stones inside the church attest to such a foundation date.